sagemath/trac_to_gh/Issue 5986.md

 sage_object rather than calling directly cPickle.loads/dumps
 (+1 by cwitty on this change)

+Python source experts are more than welcome to rework/rewrite this patch!

 Depends on #5483 and #5985

 Issue created by migration from https://trac.sagemath.org/ticket/5986